-1. Claimant's appeal from IRC's determination that it will not fund claimant attendance at the Marquee Performing Arts Academy is denied.
-IRC shall not be required to fund claimant's classes at Marquee Performing Arts Academy.

-2. Claimant's appeal from IRC's determination that it will not fund claimant's homemaker services is granted.
+- 1. Claimant's appeal from IRC's determination that it will not fund claimant's attendance at diabetes camp is denied.
+IRC shall not be required to fund diabetes camp. - 2.
+Claimant's appeal from IRC's determination that it will not fund claimant's attendance at the Marquee Performing Arts Academy is denied.
+IRC shall not be required to fund claimant's classes at the Marquee Performing Arts Academy. - 3.
+Claimant's appeal from IRC's determination that it will not fund homemaker services is granted.
 IRC's decision not to fund that service is reversed.
 IRC shall fund homemaker services.
 This order does not preclude claimant from also receiving the personal attendant services offered by IRC, should claimant choose to accept those services.